bacongravy/macinbox/README.md

 ## Box Format Support

-By default `macinbox` will create a Vagrant box in the 'vmware_fusion' format with the VMware Tools pre-installed.
+By default `macinbox` will create a Vagrant box in the 'vmware_desktop' format with the VMware Tools pre-installed.
 When the box format is set to 'parallels' using the `--box-format` option then the Parallels Tools are pre-installed instead.

 ## Implementation Details